-Examples: In Figure 27, the macro instruction at EX1 creates a parameter list for two data control blocks: INVEN and MASTER.
-In creating the list, both data control blocks are assumed to be opened for input; option2 for both blocks is assumed to be DISP.
+Examples: The macro instruction at EX1 creates a parameter list for two data control blocks: INVEN and MASTER.
+In creating the list, both data control blocks are assumed to be opened for input; $option_2$ for both blocks is assumed to be DISP.
 The macro instruction at EX2 reads the system-created JFCBs for INVEN and MASTER from the job queue into virtual storage, thus making the JFCBs available to the problem program for modification.
 The macro instruction at EX3 modifies the parameter list entry for the data control block named INVEN and indicates, through the TYPE=J operand, that the problem program is supplying the JFCBs for system use.

+EX1 RDJFCB (INVEN,,MASTER),MF=L

 •

 •

-EX1 RDJFCB (INVEN,,MASTER), MF=L
+EX2 RDJFCB MF=(E, EX1)

 •

 •

-EX2 RDJFCB M IF=(E, EX1)
+EX3 OPEN (, (RDBACK,LEAVE)),TYPE=J,MF=(E,EX1)

 •

 •

-EX3 OPEN (,(RDBACK, LEAVE)), TYPE=J, MF=(E, EX1)
+INVEN DCB EXLST=LSTA,

+MASTER DCB EXLST=LSTB,

+LSTA DS DC 0F X'07'

+DC AL3(JFCBAREA)

 •

-T NIX 753NI ·

-INVEN MASTER DCB DCB EXLST=LSTA, EXLST=LSTB,

-LSTA DS OF

-DC DC X'07' AL3(JFCBAREA)

-· ALS(OFCHAREA)

 •

-JFCBAREA DS 0F,176C
+JFCBARE A DS 176C

-••••• •
+•

 •

 LSTB DS OF

 •

 •

 •